-Causal inference, originally developed for epidemiology studies, considers statistical methods for estimation and inference related to causal effects and applies to both observational and randomized studies.
+Causal inference, originally developed for epidemiology studies, considers statistical methods for estimation and inference related to causal effects; it applies to both observational and randomized studies.
+Insight directed the research, analysis, and training on statistical issues related to establishing a causal link between reported adverse events and prior treatment with an HIV drug/medical device.
 Although certain methods such as inverse probability of treatment weighting and propensity score stratification are used regularly, optimal robust methods have not been exploited.
 A recent advance, targeting maximum likelihood estimation, helps to determine the causal effect of drug regimens on both efficacy and toxicity.

 - HIV safety analyses: Improve the statistical problem of HIV clinical trials that involve deterministic dropout according to rules based on biomarker; implementation of maximum likelihood estimation models

-The final report is entitled “Causal Inference Methodology and Its Application in Evaluation Efficacy and Safety of Drugs.”
-(July 2010)
+Final report, Causal Inference Methodology and Its Application in Evaluation Efficacy and Safety of Drugs (July 2010)